delano0201/Cap-ark-verification-service/README.md

 Cap-Ark is a lightweight, mobile-first path-tracing CAPTCHA designed to be easy to embed, resilient to bots, and friendly for touch devices.
 Instead of clicking images, users trace a generated path; the server scores motion, timing, and coverage and issues one-time verification tokens for successful human checks.

+Remember use https://cap-ark.duckdns.org/ for the API not anything else.

 ---